Is A Financial Adviser The Same As A Mortgage Adviser?

 This is a common practice across the insurance and mortgage industry.
 Typically, a mortgage network will hold the direct authorisation with the FCA, and an individual will apply to the mortgage network to become an approved agent.

-When giving advice about a financial product an adviser must tell you how they’re authorised (whether directly or not) and they must tell you what restrictions they have such as not being able to search the whole of market for products.
+When an adviser provides advice on a financial product, they must tell you how they’re authorised (whether directly or not), and they must tell you what restrictions they have.
+This could include their list of lenders to their whole-of-market status.

 Commercial Products and Regulation

-In commercial circumstances such as some business mortgages or commercial insurance policies such as fleet insurance your adviser might mention that the product is unregulated.
+It is important to note at this juncture that in commercial circumstances, such as business mortgages or commercial insurance policies, your adviser might mention that the product is unregulated.

 This is because the FCA is a body concerned with protecting non-commercial consumers.
 The nature of most commercial products is that they have structures that differ significantly from traditional consumer financial products.